Emerging

 Chapter/National EAP

-- Must be within 15 years of graduation of the AACA Accredited Master of Architecture degree (or equivalent) and have first been registered as an Architect anywhere in Australia, not more than 10 years ago and must be currently registered with any of the Architect Registration Boards in Australia.
+- Open to all architects with up to 15 years of accumulated practice from obtainment of the AACA Accredited Master of Architecture degree (or equivalent); and/or have first been registered as an architect anywhere in Australia, with up to 10 years of accumulated practice since registration.
+Architects must be currently registered with any of the Architect Registration Boards in Australia.

 - Must enter in the Chapter in which they are currently residing.